-- investigating/recording incidents, accidents, complaints and cases of ill health
+- investigating health-related complaints and cases of ill health

 - identifying potential hazards